gatkin/declxml/docs/advanced_guide.rst

 with a custom error message and will include information about the current state of the processor in the error message.

-For example, if we wanted to ensure that integer values were in a specific range, we could use hooks to perform the validation.
+For example, if we want to ensure that integer values are in a specific range, we could use hooks to perform the validation.

 .. sourcecode:: py